F-L-X-S/WLAN-CSI/README.md

 -  [MultiSync](include/multisync/README.md) for simultaneous processing of multiple generic frame synchronizers based on [Liquid-DSP](https://liquidsdr.org)
 - [multi_rx.h](include/multi_rx/multi_rx.h) for synchronized processing of multiple USRP RX streams in separated threads
 - [ZMQ TCP interface](include/zmq_socket/zmq_socket.h) for forwarding of synchronously detected CFRs to the python app running the DoA algorithm
-- DoA estimation by spectral MUSIC (multiple signal classification) in python
 - [MATLAB export](include/matlab_export/matlab_export.h) to generate .m files for plotting CFR and constellation diagrams (check [matlabXport](https://github.com/F-L-X-S/matlabXport))
-- [MUSIC Algorithm](music/music-spectrum.py) python app based on [pyespargos](https://github.com/ESPARGOS/pyespargos)
+- [MUSIC Algorithm](music/music-spectrum.py) (multiple signal classification) python app based on [pyespargos](https://github.com/ESPARGOS/pyespargos)
-- [Main Application](src/main.cc) to estimate the DoA of an OFDM transmitter
+- [Main Application](src/main.cc) to estimate the DoA of an OFDM transmitter using USRPs connected via UHD

  [example projects](sandbox/) provided in ./sandbox demonstrate the usage of the provided modules.
 Note, that some may be deprecated.
 In this case, the [Main Application](src/main.cc) gives you a functioning example on how to employ the provided modules.
  The [Measurements](matlab/) show the MUSIC pseudospectrum and provide the corresponding datasets of the CFR and the received data-symbols from real-world measurement using two USRP N210 with WBX daughterboard.